Tales of Little Women: Episode list

 Toshiki Yamazaki is animation director for the first five episodes, for odd-numbered episodes 7 through 17, and for even-numbered episodes 20 through 48.
 Takumi Koyama is animation director for even-numbered episodes 6 through 16 and for odd-numbered episodes 19 through 47.
 Atsuko Otani is animation director for episode 18 only.

 All episodes are written by Akira Miyazaki.

 All episodes are directed by Fumio Kurokawa, who also drew storyboards for episodes 2, 3, and 48.
-Other storyboard artists included:
+Other storyboard artists include: